Henry S. Clubb

-Henry Stephen Clubb (21 June 1827 – 29 October 1921) was an English-American Bible Christian minister, activist, journalist, author, Civil War veteran, and Michigan State Senator.
-Born in Colchester, England, Clubb advocated for various causes, including abolitionism, vegetarianism, and Chartism.
-He immigrated to the United States in 1852, where he worked as a journalist and was involved in efforts to establish a utopian community, known as Octagon City, Kansas.
-During the American Civil War, Clubb served in the Union Army as a quartermaster, including during the Siege of Vicksburg.
+Henry Stephen Clubb (June 21, 1827 – October 29, 1921) was an English-American Bible Christian minister, social reformer, journalist, writer, and politician.
+Born in Colchester, England, he was associated with vegetarianism, abolitionism, Chartism and pacifism.
+After moving to the United States in the 1850s, he worked as a journalist, took part in the attempted settlement of Octagon City, Kansas, and served in the Union Army during the American Civil War.
 From 1873 to 1874, he represented Michigan's 29th Senate district.

-Clubb also led the Bible Christian Church in Philadelphia and founded the Vegetarian Society of America, serving as its president.
-In 1903, he published his best-known work, Thirty-nine Reasons Why I Am a Vegetarian.
+Clubb later founded the Vegetarian Society of America, serving as its first president.
+He edited and published vegetarian periodicals, helped organise the vegetarian congress at the 1893 World's Columbian Exposition, and wrote on vegetarianism.
+His best-known work, Thirty-nine Reasons Why I Am a Vegetarian, was published in 1903.

 Biography

 Early life and background

-Henry Stephen Clubb was born on 21 June 1827, in Colchester, England.
+Henry Stephen Clubb was born on June 21, 1827, in Colchester, England.
 He was the youngest of the nine children of Stephen and Elizabeth Clubb.
-His parents were first Unitarians who then became Swedenborgians.
+His parents were first Unitarians and later Swedenborgians.
 They were also vegetarians for a time and were members of the Vegetarian Society, as was his brother Robert.
-Clubb's education, similar to that of many English boys of the time, was obtained from various sources, including attending evening school and studying Cobbett's Grammar and Pitman's phonography until the age of 12.
+Clubb's education, like that of many English boys of the time, came from several sources, including evening school and study of Cobbett's Grammar and Pitman's phonography until the age of 12.